XynaxDev/XynaxDev/README.md

 <p align="center">
-    Hey! 👋 I’m <b>Aakash</b>, also known as <b>Xynax</b>, a coder from India driven by <b>Machine Learning</b> and <b>Data Science</b>.
+    Hey! 👋 I’m <b>Aakash</b>, also known as <b>Xynax</b>, a coder from India driven by <b>Artificial Intelligence, Machine Learning</b> and <b>Data Science</b>.
 I love diving into complex algorithms and transforming data into <b>impactful projects</b> that solve problems and inspire innovation.
 Off the keyboard, I’m either vibing to music or immersed in the storytelling craft of cinematography.
 </p>

 ![License](https://img.shields.io/github/license/XynaxDev/XynaxDev)